-Based on this thinking, the group has established the Compliance Standards of Conduct.
+Based on this concept, the group has established the Compliance Code of Conduct.
 We have set up various systems under the leadership of the Compliance Committee, which is chaired by top management.

 Compliance